merklejerk/flex-contract/README.md

 By default, these calls will be made from the address specified by `web3.eth.defaultAccount` or `web3.eth.getAccounts()[0]`.
 You can override the caller by either passing the `from` or `key` option.

-Functions that return multiple values will resolve to an object whose keys are *both* the return value name (if available) and position index.
+Note that a private key is not necessary for constant calls because they are not signed transactions, so the `from` option is sufficient.
+Also, not all functions will require a valid caller, so it may be left undefined in those cases.
+One classic example is the ERC20 `balanceOf()` function.

-See [Encoding/Decoding Rules](#encodingdecoding-rules) for more information on how arguments and return values are encoded and decoded.
+There are rules for how function arguments and return values are encoded and decoded.
+See [Encoding/Decoding Rules](#encodingdecoding-rules) for more information.

 ```javascript
 const FlexContract = require('flex-contract');